chandratal

 I did it alone too, without any history of touring.
 All I did was carefully plan everything and take every precaution.
 And in the end, everything turned out just as well as I wanted it to.

 Similarly, be careful while riding.
-Don’t rush, wear proper gear, carry spare parts… and so on and so forth.
+Don’t rush, wear proper gear, carry spare parts… and so on.

 As long as you’re being careful on those roads, you will be fine.